nmukerje/sagemaker-spark-worshop/README.md

 This workshop shows how to train a Spark Model using Amazon Sagemaker pointed to Apache Livy running on an Amazon EMR Spark cluster.
 The Spark model is then serialized to an Mleap bundle and hosted on Amazon Sagemaker to serve an Inference API.
 The Inference API should be able to accept JSON data as input and return a prediction on the dataset within milliseconds.

-This uses a small car prices dataset to predict the price of a car given certain attributes using the GBT Regressor algorithm.
-But this approach can be however used to host any Spark Pipeline Model on Amazon Sagemaker.
-As the training is done on Amazon EMR, you can use this approach to train models on very large datasets.
+This uses a small car prices dataset to predict the price of a car given certain attributes using the Gradient Boosting Trees Regression algorithm.
+But this approach can be used to host any Spark Pipeline Model on Amazon Sagemaker.
+As the training is done on Amazon EMR, this approach can be used to train models on very large datasets.

 ### Step 1: Building the Spark Pipeline model.

-The Notebook 'Predict-Car-Prices.ipynb' builds the Spark model from the dataset and saves it to an S3 location.
+The Notebook 'Predict-Car-Prices.ipynb' trains the Spark model on the dataset and saves the model to an S3 location.

 ### Step 2: Converting the Spark model to the MLeap format.